muugig/muugig/Readme.md

-# Hi 👋, I'm Garlee
+# Hi 👋, I'm Munkhgerel

-I am a Data Science Professional
+I am a Junior Data Analyst

-🌱 **Professional Learner:** I'm always excited to expand my skill set and explore new technologies.

 💬 **Ask Me About:** Feel free to ask me questions about my capabilities and experience or to discuss any project: